Skywald Publications: Comic books

 The short-lived color comic-book line, edited by Brodsky, comprised the Western titles Blazing Six-Guns, The Bravados, Butch Cassidy, The Sundance Kid, and Wild Western Action; the romance title Tender Love Stories; the horror series The Heap; and Jungle Adventures.
 These all were combinations of new material and reprints.
 Contributors, in addition to some of those noted above, included Dick Ayers, Mike Friedrich, Jack Katz, John Severin, and John Tartaglione.
 Notably, The Sundance Kid #1–2 (June–July 1971) contained Jack Kirby Western reprints from Bullseye #2–3 (Oct. and Dec.
 1954).
 None of the comics lasted more than three issues, except the romance comic Tender Love Stories, which ran four.

 "The color comics, more or less, broke even," Hewetson said in 1973.
 "I think we could've continued with them to try and establish a color comics area, except for the fact that, at the very same time as Skywald began the color comics, National and Marvel were engaged in a price war which hurt just about everybody."

 Demise

-Editor Al Hewetson, in an interview given shortly before his death of a heart attack on January 6, 2004, asserted the demise of Skywald was caused by...
+Editor Al Hewetson, in an interview given shortly before his death of a heart attack on January 6, 2004, asserted the demise of Skywald was caused by:

-Skywald lasted through the end of 1974 or early 1975, with Psycho #24 (March 1975) being its final publication.
+Skywald lasted through early 1975, with Psycho #24 (March 1975) being its final publication.
 Nightmare published 23 issues and Scream put out 11 issues.